 Physically, he is definitely the opposite of that.
 Slow footed, not a leaper, not all that long and not all that athletic, Brandt is big enough for his position and moves well enough to be able to fit into his role as a face-up scorer, yet only slightly.
 Rather than any physical attributes, he is instead known for his skill level, particularly offensively.

-Known for his hook shots with either hand, patented moves around which his game is based, Brandt also has a decent jumpshot he probably underutilises, and three point range he definitely underutilises.
-An efficient and versatile scorer who should look for his shot more, Brandt scores in a variety of ways, be it when fed in the post, when driving off of the pick and roll, when playing out of the pick and pop, when spotting up, or when moving off the ball to find a seam in the defense.
-He is also a fine passer, both out of the double team and when facing up the defense, hitting cutters and being much more capable than most big men at passing on the move.
-The offense is far from perfect – the lack of athleticism inhibits him and makes it difficult for him to create separation, something that hinders him more the higher the standard he plays at.
+Known for his hook shots with either hand, patented moves around which his game is based, Brandt also has a decent jump shot he probably underutilises, and three point range he definitely underutilises.
+An efficient and versatile scorer who should look for his shot more, Brandt scores in a variety of ways, be it when fed in the post, when driving off of the pick-and-roll, when playing out of the pick and pop, when spotting up, or when moving off the ball to find a seam in the defence.
+He is also a fine passer, both out of the double team and when facing up the defence, hitting cutters and being much more capable than most big men at passing on the move.
+The offence is far from perfect – the lack of athleticism inhibits him and makes it difficult for him to create separation, something that hinders him more the higher the standard he plays at.
 Not especially strong, Brandy rather avoids contact and the foul line, a finesse player who has to score efficiently from the field to be efficient, given his lack of foul shots and reluctance to take as many threes as he ought.
 And the passiveness he sometimes play with offensively is further frustrating.
 But in being so skilled, versatile, consistent and ambidextrous, Brandt is a constant halfcourt weapon.